miyako/4d-plugin-extract/README.md

 ## Harrier OSS v1.0 0.6b

 - On a MacBook Pro M1 2021 with `10` cores and `16GB` memory, `1000` tokens is the practical limit.
-- GPU offloading eases the CPU but forces it to wait a long time (several minutes) for data sharing.
+- GPU offloading eases the CPU but the **the result is magnitudes slower** due to context switching.

 #### Q4_k_m